nsidc/qgreenland/doc/contributor-how-to/write-documentation.md

 Sphinx's configuration is kept at `doc/conf.py`.

+#### Our templating hack

+We're using Jinja2 templating to enable us to build a subset of the full documentation (by excluding contributor docs) to generate the User Guide PDF.
+Our `invoke` tasks take care of template rendering.
+The only thing that's templated is the root index page `index.rst.j2`.

 ### Read the Docs

 _Read the Docs_ is a documentation building and hosting service.
 It can use